Menu Close

 Seatone worked with senior staff of the Atlantic States Marine Fisheries Commission to design, lead and evaluate a training on the core elements of facilitation, conflict management and consensus building.
 Seatone conducted a situation assessment with select staff members to identify priority training needs, opportunities and interests; developed all training modules (presentations, interactive exercises and role play scenarios); led all aspects of the multi-day training; and conducted an evaluation of the event and debrief with senior staff.
 Seatone is currently providing mentoring services as staff apply new knowledge and skills gained during the training.

-Facilitation of the 2018 NOAA Fisheries-State Directors Meeting
+Facilitation of 2014, 2016, 2018 and 2022 NOAA Fisheries-State Directors Meeting

 National Oceanic and Atmospheric Administration/Atlantic, Gulf and Pacific States Marine Fisheries Commissions